 Opening Discussion Topic:

-During our Group Go-Round Discussion we’ll look to hear examples of the most rewarding social programs you and/or your organization have been involved with.
-When you RSVP, please alert us to any other Updates, Issues or Questions you have for the Group, so we can schedule time to address them.
+And, when you RSVP, please alert us to any other Important Updates, Issues, or Questions you have for the Group, so we can be sure to address them!

 "Industry Insider" Insights

 Honest Advice & Feedback

 Insights into New Market Trends

 Opportunity for Continuous Learning

 Aug.
 8 Sept.
 12 Oct.
 10 Nov.
 14 Dec.
 12

 Moving from Innovation to Adoption

 Angelo Rago, Head of Ophthalmic Diagnostics at Carl Zeiss Meditec AG